 The Global Geoparks Network also promotes networking on a regional basis.

-The three regional Geoparks networks are in Asia - Pacific, Europe and Latin America and Caribbean.
+The three regional Geoparks networks are the Asian Pacific Network, the European Network, the American and Caribbean Network.

 The Global Geoparks Network establishes ethical standards which must be adopted and respected by Global Geoparks and Global Geopark professionals.